PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/08-update-compile-models.md

 ## 8 - Update and Compile Models

-Compile the `Models.csproj` project individually.
+Compile `Models.csproj` individually.

 Depending on the service design, fixes may be required in the custom code.

-> Do not advance to the next step before this project is compiling without any error or warning.
+> Do not advance to the next project before this one is compiling without any error or warning.

 ## Next